saintaardvark/va7unx.space/content/posts/river-flow-guestimates-and-hard-data.md

 ---

-My wife and I were out at the [Coquitlam River Park today][0], walking along the trails.  we hadn't been there before, and it was amazing to see the river flow.
+My wife and I were out at the [Coquitlam River Park today][0], walking along the trails.
+We hadn't been there before, and it was amazing to see the river flow.
 It was _fast_, and it was easy to imagine the bad things that would happen if it flooded.